 Thus a twin bed is typically both longer and wider.
 As long as it’s not high off the ground though, there’s no reason you couldn’t use a twin bed and skip the toddler bed stage.

-One of the best twin beds on Amazon with free shipping that’s perfect for toddlers through tweens is the Canopy Bed from DHP.
+One of the best twin beds on Amazon with free shipping that’s perfect for toddlers through tweens is the Canopy Bed from DHP(click to see current price on Amazon).

 It has an all-metal frame, decorative side rails and is easy to put together.

 The canopy bed also has 4.5 stars and hundreds of reviews.
-This is also the bed that my (Jeff) middle daughter (almost age 10) has in her room right now and she loves it!
+This is also the bed that my (Jeff) middle daughter (almost age 12) had in her bedroom for years and she loved it!

 It features side rails, storage compartments in the steps and lots of play or storage space underneath.

-Either way, don’t forget the Home Life Comfort Sleep 8-Inch Two Sided Spring Mattress Green Foam Certified.
-It’s also got 4.5 stars and almost 200 reviews and comes with free shipping on Amazon.
+Either way, don’t forget the Modway Aveline 8″ Gel Infused Memory Foam Twin Mattress (click to see on Amazon).
+It’s Green Foam Certified, an Amazon’s Choice product and also got over 4 stars and over 2,200 reviews and comes with free shipping on Amazon.

 So, it’s safe to say that there is a lot out there.